johnmichaelkuczynski/1ZhiSystems/replit.md

   - **Volume V**: "Zen as Pseudo-Boot Camp: A Clinical and Cultural Analysis" (examining Zen monastic practice through clinical and cultural lens)
   - **Volume VI**: "Law as Prosthesis, Law as Prison: Cognitive Divergence in Legal Education and Practice" (analyzing how legal education affects different cognitive types)
   - **Volume VII**: "Fiction, Translation, and the Perceptualization of Judgment" (literary theory examining Kafka and the nature of artistic representation)
+  - **Volume VIII**: "Is Love Blind, or Does It See Differently?
+On the Epistemic Status of Love" (epistemological analysis of love as a form of perception)
 - **Audio System**: OpenAI TTS-1 integration with Alloy voice support, automatic audio generation for all podcasts, saved to public/audio directory
 - **URL Updates**: August 22, 2025 - Updated Intelligence Meter application URL from intelligencemeter.biz to intelligencemeter.xyz in Core Applications section

+## Recent Changes

+### August 30, 2025
+- **Journal Content**: Added Volume VIII, Issue 1 - "Is Love Blind, or Does It See Differently?
+On the Epistemic Status of Love" (epistemological analysis of love as a form of perception)
+- **Living Books Update**: Added "Russell's Mathematical Philosophy (Second Edition)" at mathematicalphilosophy.xyz to the Kuczynski/Zhi Systems collection (now 22 total books)
+- **Core Applications Update**: Added "HTML Converter" at htmlconverter.xyz to the applications list (now 19 total apps)
+- **Bug Fix**: Removed duplicate "Cognitive Enhancer" entries that were causing React key warnings

 ### Component Library Choice
 - **Decision**: shadcn/ui over pre-built component libraries